ecosystem-genomics/ecosystem-genomics.github.io/index.md

   - type: call-to-action.html
     section_id: about
     background_style: bg-primary
-    title: A Graduate Fellowship and Training Program at the University of AZ
-    text: Ecosystem genomics promises new knowledge to sustain the biological systems that support, interact with, and are disrupted by human society, such as the agroecosystems that supply food to the world -- and, more generally, the plants, microbes, and insects that shape local, regional, and global cycles of energy, water, and carbon in both natural and managed ecosystems.
+    title: Why Ecosystem Genomics?
+    text:
+      Ecosystem genomics brings together the tools of ecosystem and genomic sciences to understand how processes encoded for in genes scale to the ecosystem scale.
+By scaling from the gene to ecosystem scale we can understand how wild and agricultural systems function and respond to change.
     actions:
-      - title: Apply!
+      - title: Participating Programs
-        url: '/how-to-apply.html'
+        url: '/#services'
         class: btn-light

   - type: services.html
     section_id: services
     #background_style: bg-info
     title: Graduate Programs
+    text: >+
+      We offer competitive fellowships and diverse training opportunities for incoming MS and PhD students applying to seven graduate programs on the UArizona campus
     services:
       - title: EEB
         text: Ecology and Evolutionary Biology